Styra DAS Policy Lifecycle

-The Policy Lifecycle is a a common set of tasks used to deploy policies in a production ready software system.
+The Policy Lifecycle is a standard set of tasks used to deploy policies in a production-ready software system.

 The following figure shows the key stages of the Policy Lifecycle and the typical activities that take place in each stage.

 - Define Policy Rules using built-in or custom Rules.

 - Validate and analyze Policies before distribution to analyze the Policy's impact if you were to enforce it.

 - Publish Policies to monitor and enforce compliance.

 - Replay enforcement decisions in real-time or in the historical context.

 Define Policy Rules

 To define Policies, choose from the predefined set of built-in Rules or write custom Rules.
 The predefined built-in Rules have parameters that can be modified to tailor the Rule to your specific needs.
 For example, using the Repository Safety Rule, you can specify the registries from which the images can be downloaded and determine which repositories are permitted for each registry.
 The built-in Rules provide a starting point and cover many of the most widely-accepted best practices for managing a real-world software system.